uvarc/rc-website/content/userinfo/ivy.md

 ## Storage

-Each DDL node comes with 500 gigabytes of storage.
-Central storage is not visible to DDL nodes.
+Each DDL project can accommodate up to 500 gigabytes of storage.
+Central storage is not visible to DDL.

 ## Features